davepagurek/p5.filterRenderer/README.md

   - Control how close together objects need to be for them to cast shadows
   - This is defined in *world space,* meaning all transformations are applied when checking distances
   - Defaults to 100
+- `ContactShadowRenderer.prototype.setTintColor(color)`
+  - This is the color that the original render will be mixed with when there are shadows
+  - Defaults to black

 A live example: https://davepagurek.github.io/p5.Framebuffer/examples/shadows